Reading at Woods Loke

 At Woods Loke Primary School, we place a strong emphasis on the teaching of phonics in the early years of reading and writing in order to give all children a solid

 foundation for learning.
+We are currently reviewing this provision and look forward to developing this even further in the coming months.
 Because not all words in the English language

 comply to the rules of phonics we also teach so-called ‘sight words’ by

 repetition and retrieval.
 Children need to be taught the skills of reading.